Alexander Massialas

-Alexander Chen Massialas (陳海翔; pinyin: Chén Hǎixiáng; /ˌmɑːsiˈɑːlɪs/ MAH-see-AH-liss; born April 20, 1994) is an American right-handed foil fencer.
-He is a two-time NCAA champion, 11-time team Pan American champion, two-time individual Pan American champion, and 2019 team world champion who is currently the fencing coach for the Stanford Cardinal.
+Alexander Chen Massialas (/ˌmɑːsiˈɑːlɪs/ MAH-see-AH-liss; 陳海翔 (Chén Hǎixiáng); born April 20, 1994) is an American right-handed foil fencer.
+He is a two-time NCAA champion, 14-time team Pan American champion, four-time individual Pan American champion, and 2019 team world champion who is currently the fencing coach for the Stanford Cardinal.

 A four-time Olympian, Massialas first competed in the 2012 London Olympic Games, where he was the youngest male athlete representing the United States.
 He later won the Olympic silver medal at the 2016 Summer Olympics Individual Men's Foil competition and is a two-time team Olympic bronze medalist, first at the 2016 Summer Olympics in Rio de Janeiro for men's team foil and then at the 2020 Tokyo Summer Olympics for men's team foil.

 Early life and education

 Massialas was born and raised in San Francisco, California, to a Taiwanese American mother and a father of Greek descent.
 His mother, Chwan-Hui Chen, immigrated from Taiwan to attend graduate school in the United States, where she studied piano and pedagogy.
 Massialas' maternal grandfather ran a Taiwanese company, King Chong Hong (Chinese: 慶昌行), which imported Asian ingredients and utensils to the U.S. In 2021, Massialas recalled in an interview, "I have always been extremely proud of my Taiwanese heritage and I jump at any opportunity to return to Taiwan".

 Massialas' father, Greg Massialas, fenced for the United States in the 1984 and 1988 Summer Olympics, and has coached the American national foil team.
 Massialas' sister, Sabrina, is also an Olympic fencer.

 From pre-kindergarten to eighth grade, Massialas was enrolled in the Chinese American International School in San Francisco, California, where he began fencing as a child.
 After graduating from the Drew School, he attended Stanford University, where he earned a Bachelor of Science (B.S.) degree in mechanical engineering in 2017.
 In July 2023, Massialas worked at MHC Engineers, a mechanical engineering firm owned by his maternal uncle, Meng Hsiu-Chen.